A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

 \section{Variational Bayesian inference for quantum estimation}

 In this section, we first discuss how to construct the outcome probability distributions for parameter estimation in quantum experiments.
-We will then introduce variational Bayesian inference, and demonstrate how it outperforms other approaches used in quantum technology, such as particle filters, in terms of scalability and speed.
+We will then introduce variational Bayesian inference, and compare it to other approaches used in quantum metrology, such as particle filters and Markov Chain Monte Carlo (MCMC), in terms of scalability and precision.